 Apply now for a USDA loan

-Home buyers — if they have heard of the program at all — assume USDA loans are only for farms or homes that are too far removed from civilization.
+Few home buyers have heard of the USDA loan program.
+And those who have may assume USDA loans are only for farms or homes that are too far removed from civilization.

-On the contrary, USDA mortgages are for regular homes in the suburbs.
+On the contrary, USDA mortgages are for regular homes in small towns and suburbs, and for people with moderate income.

 Property tax averages: http://www.tax-rates.org/taxtables/property-tax-by-state